agisga/www.alexejgossmann.com/_posts/2024-01-25-LLMs-for-spaced-repetition.md

 #### LLMs using llama.cpp on the CPU (`llama.cpp-Llama2-7B` in the results figures)

 Finally, I also wanted to explore the use of LLMs without an Nvidia GPU, i.e., running on the CPU of my computer, by utilizing the [llama.cpp](https://github.com/abetlen/llama-cpp-python) Python package.
-While llama.cpp allows to run Meta's LLaMA models on different kinds of hardware, I used the default Linux install which runs on CPU only.
+While llama.cpp allows you to run Meta's LLaMA models on different kinds of hardware, I used the default Linux install which runs on CPU only.

 The specific model I used in conjunction with llama.cpp was [llama-2-7b-chat.Q5_K_M.gguf](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF) (again, something I saw in Jeremy Howard's "A Hackers' Guide to Large Language Models" video if I remember correctly).